Miriam O'Reilly: Journalism and broadcasting career

 In June 2011, O'Reilly returned to the BBC as the co-presenter for the third series of Crimewatch Roadshow with Rav Wilding.

 In July 2011, a photograph of O'Reilly by Kate Peters was exhibited at the National Portrait Gallery in the People of Today collection.
 O'Reilly announced in January 2012 that she would cease working with the BBC to concentrate on her charity, the Women's Equality Network.

-On 22 February 2012, the comedian Rowan Atkinson had a letter he wrote to The Media Show read about the O'Reilly case.
-His position was not sympathetic, complaining that the creative industries should not be seen as a platform for casting legal cases against discrimination.
-Atkinson was denounced for suggesting creative types were above the law and his stance came in for some criticism.
+On 22 February 2012, the comedian Rowan Atkinson had a letter he wrote to The Media Show about the O'Reilly case read.
+His attitude was not sympathetic, and he complained that the creative industries should not be used a platform for launching legal cases against discrimination.
+Atkinson was denounced for suggesting that members of the industry were above the law, and his response was criticised.

-In July 2012 it was revealed that George Entwistle, the BBC director-general, told O'Reilly that he was keen for her to return to the BBC in a prominent presenting role.
+In July 2012, it was revealed that BBC Director-General George Entwistle told O'Reilly that he was keen for her to return to the BBC in a prominent presenting role.

 In September 2012, the deputy leader of the Labour Party, Harriet Harman, asked O'Reilly to head up Labour's new commission on older women in the media and public life.

-In 2017 O'Reilly appeared as one of the hosts on the Channel 5 series Secrets of the National Trust.
+In 2017, O'Reilly appeared as one of the hosts on the Channel 5 series Secrets of the National Trust.

 O'Reilly's fight for equality for older women was included in a book on 21st century feminism, What Should We Tell Our Daughters? by Melissa Benn.
 O'Reilly is quoted "everyone plays down the problems of older women ... it's as if younger women project their fear of the consequences of their own ageing onto other women, rather than tackle the structures that diminish us all."
 In 2019, in her book, Equal, former BBC China Editor Carrie Gracie acknowledged O'Reilly's stand gave her the courage to fight her case against the BBC for pay discrimination writing, "If others were putting their shoulder to a heavy wheel, how could I remove my own?
 What would Emmeline Pankhurst think?
 Or Oprah?
 Or Miriam O'Reilly?"